César Manrique: Early life

 Manrique was born in Arrecife, Lanzarote, one of the Canary Islands.
 His father Gumersindo Manrique, originally from Fuerteventura, built the family house in Caleta de Famara.
 Manrique himself once said this house and its surroundings has impressed him greatly.
-He fought in the Spanish Civil War as a volunteer in the artillery unit on Franco's side.
-He attended the University of La Laguna to study architecture, but after two years he quit his studies.
+He demonstrated artistic talent from a young age.
+He was sometimes considered himself an "oddball" as he had unusual interests for a child like observing patterns in stones and the movement of insects.
+He drew frequently, though none of his juvenilia has survived.
+As he grew older he would make portraits of his family members.